 Awarded a QSM in the 2017 New Year’s Honours List for Services to the Community, Mike is married to Heather, with two adult children and three grandchildren.

 Managing Director, Capers Café and The Pig & Whistle.

 Gregg enjoyed eight years as a trustee for BayTrust, representing Rotorua’s interests.
 He also served on the investment sub-committee during this time (post-GFC 2009 – 2017).

-Community involvement includes six years as President of the Rotorua Mountain Bike Club; Founding Chairperson of the Rotorua Trails Trust; and, 12 years as Managing Director for RideRotorua.com, a social enterprise promoting Rotorua mountain bike trails to the world.
-Current roles include Trustee, John Paul College; Committee Member, Lake Okareka Community Association; and, Chairperson, Tipu Wai, a new non-profit focused on planting native trees to improve water quality.
+Community involvement includes six years as President of the Rotorua Mountain Bike Club; Founding Chairperson of the Rotorua Trails Trust; and 12 years as Managing Director for RideRotorua.com, a social enterprise promoting Rotorua mountain bike trails to the world.
+Current roles include Councillor on Rotorua Lakes Council; Trustee of John Paul College; Committee Member, Lake Okareka Community Association; and, Chairperson, Tipu Wai, a non-profit focused on planting native trees to improve water quality.